huaminghuangtw/Evergreen-Notes/Permanent-Notes/Courage is knowing what not to fear.md

 * If you feel uncertain, be bold enough to figure it out along the way.

 Many people have the ability, but they talk themselves out of trying.

+[^1]: It’s better to die than to walk around scared.